nmingotti/Cuis-Smalltalk-PostgreSQL/README.md

 ## Todo
 * Write a GUI for interactions
-* Add location of relevant Postgres documentation
-* Add picture of the output of the minimal example

 ## How to run the tests
 * It is supposed you have a Postgres database on one of your computer where you can test.